Tommibjo/Core-java-Decimal-trimmer/README.md

 I dont know.
 These methods take input and output wanted result.

 ## usage
-Can't remember ("refactoring" my github atm.), but one thing I remember:
+Can't remember.
+"Refactoring" my github atm.
+One thing I remember:
-The bottom method credits for this go to jpdymond from stackoverflow.
+Credits from the bottom method to: jpdymond from stackoverflow.